ArthurGareginyan/all-meta-tags/readme.txt

 == Frequently Asked Questions ==
 = Q. Will this plugin work on my WordPress.COM website? =
-A. Sorry, this plugin is available for use only on self-hosted (WordPress.org) websites.
+A. Sorry, this plugin is available for use only on self-hosted (WordPress.ORG) websites.

 = Q. Can I use this plugin on my language? =
 A. Yes.
 But If your language is not available then you can make one.
 This plugin is ready for translation.
-The `.pot` file is included and placed in "`languages`" folder.
+The `.pot` file is included and placed in the "`languages`" folder.
 Many of plugin users would be delighted if you shared your translation with the community.
 Just send the translation files (`*.po, *.mo`) to me at the arthurgareginyan@gmail.com and I will include the translation within the next plugin update.

 = Q. How does it work? =
-A. First, go to page "`Settings`" —> "`All Meta Tags`".
+A. Simply go to the plugin settings page, fill in the required fields, select the desired settings and click the "Save Changes" button.
+Enjoy the improved SEO of your website.
+It's that simple!
-On the plugin page you find the fields where you can enter your `ID` (meta key "content" value from your verification code), `URL` to the your social network profile or name of your social network profile in order to verify your website.
+You can find the plugin settings page at "`WP Admin Panel`" -> "`Settings`" -> "`All Meta Tags`".

 = Q. How much of description I can enter in the text field? =
 A. I don't limit the number of characters, but most search engines use a maximum of 160 chars for the home description.